Eldritch Knight 5e Guide

 - Sentinel: Because Eldritch Knights are so hard to hit, you may find your DM directing attacks at squishier party members.
 Sentinel goes a long way to getting extra damage in and protecting your party members.

 - War Caster: War Caster is an extremely beneficial feat to have as an Eldritch Knight.
 Gaining proficiency to Concentration checks will be important for keeping Blur, Mirror Image, and Haste up and running.
 Due to your limited spell slots, you really don’t want to waste a spell by losing Concentration on it.
 This also allows you to cast a Cantrip when you get an opportunity attack.
 This works AMAZING with Booming Blade.
+War Caster is also extremely important because it allows you to cast spells with somatic components even when both of your hands are full which is super important for the EK tank build.

 If you are going for an optimal build, Eldritch Knights shouldn’t typically rely on damage spells or spells that give the creature a saving throw.
 This is because you will be able to continue to drop INT while focusing on STR and CON.
 Spells marked with an asterik (*) are outside of the abjuration and evocation schools of magic.
 These can be learned at 8th, 14th, and 20th level.